Okerew/Neural-Web/README.md

 ## Building the Neural Web

-### Recommended way (build with docker or pull from docker hub only neural web 64 cpu version though)
+### Recommended way (build with docker or pull from docker hub)

 Find the correct version you want to build by downloading the whole repo `git clone https://github.com/Okerew/Neural-Web.git` and navigating to the correct version you want to build.

 #### Firstly

-If you seriosly want to do it like I did start by firstly generating embeddings with train_embedding.c file which you can compile like this `clang -o train_embeddings train_embeddings.c`, then run with `./train_embeddings` this should generate a embeddings file (custom_embeddings.txt) if you didn't change the name which then copy to the directory were you will be building the neural web.
+If you seriosly want to do it like I did start by firstly generating embeddings with train_embedding main file which you can compile like this `go build`, then run with `./main` this should generate a embeddings file (custom_embeddings.txt) if you didn't change the name which then copy to the directory were you will be building the neural web.

 #### Than to build do